zippiehq/cartesi-coprocessor/README.md

 ```
 curl -L https://foundry.paradigm.xyz | bash
 ```
-- follow instructions from the output before not installing foundry by running the command
+- follow instructions from the output before installing foundry by running the command
 ```
 foundryup
 ```